GLG vs. Catalant vs. Expert Networks (2026): Which Consulting Platform Is Right?

 | Compliance controls | Strong — expert compliance training, wall protocols, NDAs | Standard NDA and IP assignment; compliance lighter than GLG |

-Data as of April 2026.
-GLG pricing varies significantly by contract size.
-Catalant hourly rates reflect market range across consulting specialties.
+Data as of June 2026.
+GLG pricing varies significantly by contract size and usage volume.
+Catalant hourly rates reflect market range across consulting specialties and seniority levels.

 Expert Quality & Specialties